serheang/AWS_CloudResumeChallenge/README.md

 ## Challenges
 1. Need to create javascript for counter
 2. Need to change the custom URL for Cloudfront Distribution
     - Need to create customize SSL with ACM
     - updated the SSL to have both: www.serheang.com and resume.serheang.com
+3. How to ensure newly uploaded static html is being served immediately for verification
+    - Invalidate the AWS Cloudfront: `aws cloudfront create-invalidation --distribution-id <cloudfront distribution id> --paths "/*"`
+4. Need to find a proper CSS style guide for my pandoc-markdown conversion.
+    > Will need to adapt a few of the css style that I found (which I had checked into here)